horizontech-dev/til/docs/2020-08-09T11-01-49-concept-go-generics-workaround.md

 # Concept-Go-Generics-Workaround

 Go doesn't support generics as of now.
-One way to overcome that is to code generation.
+One way to overcome that is to interfaces or code generation.

 https://flaviocopes.com/golang-generic-generate/